Al-Hawl refugee camp: Administration and conditions in the camp

 On 28 November 2019, the Syrian Arab Red Crescent announced that over 36,000 of the camp's inhabitants had received aid from the organization at clinics established in the camp and via a mobile medical team there.
 In October 2020, in an attempt to address the situation of the overpopulation of the camp, it was announced that the authorities of the Autonomous Administration of North and East Syria (AANES) decided to release all the Syrian nationals from the camp, which account for about half of the population of the camp.
 There would still remain over 25,000 Iraqi and 10,000 people from other nationalities in the refugee camp.

 In October 2020, SDF announced plans to free thousands of Syrians held at the Al-Hawl refugee camp.
 The process was slow, at the beginning of 2022 there were still around 56,500 people living in the camp.

-During January and February 2021, 21 people were killed by cells of the Islamic State of Iraq and the Levant which was more than triple the number of people killed in recent months in what the Syrian Observatory for Human Rights described as the "Al-Hawl mini-state."
+During January and February 2021, 21 people were killed by cells of the Islamic State of Iraq and the Levant which was more than triple the number of people killed in previous months in what the Syrian Observatory for Human Rights described as the "Al-Hawl mini-state."

+A 2021 Pentagon report said that much of the camp was run by Islamic State of Iraq and the Levant, who used the camp for indoctrination and recruitment purposes.

 Operations at the camp were adversely affected by the 2025 suspension of US foreign aid.
 In September, a mass escape attempt involving 56 camp residents was thwarted by Kurdish authorities.
+The Pentagon's Inspector General reported that, by the end of 2025, over 23,000 people remained in the camp.

+On 20 January 2026, the SDF withdrew from the prison following an offensive from the Syrian transitional government forces.
+A day later, the US Central Command launched a mission to transfer up to 7,000 ISIL prisoners from Al-Hasakah Governorate to a secure location in Iraq, reportedly at the request of Iraqi officials.
+The transitional government entered the camp that same day.
+On 22 January, the United Nations said it would take over administration of the camp.

+The Wall Street Journal reported in February that the "vast majority" of people remaining in Al-Hawl escaped after the Syrian government took control in January.
+US intelligence assessed that between 15,000–20,000 escaped, while "Western diplomats in Damascus assessed that more than 20,000 people fled the camp in a matter of days earlier amid rioting and a surge of escape attempts."
+A diplomat said only 300–400 families remained in the camp by 15 February; the Syrian government said remaining families would be moved to another camp in northwest Syria.
+UNHCR's representative to Syria said Al-Hawl was "practically empty".